Buying Tips

 +

 No. Never pay a deposit before independently verifying the auction sheet using the chassis number.
-A legitimate importer will provide the chassis number before any payment.
-Any seller who requires a deposit before providing the chassis number is preventing you from verifying what you are buying before committing money — which is the mechanism of fraud.
+A legitimate importer provides the chassis number before any payment.
+Any seller who requires a deposit before providing the chassis number is preventing you from verifying what you are buying before committing money — which is the mechanism of import fraud.

 What documents should a legitimate Japanese car importer provide?